 Baselayers come in a variety of styles, and many are offered in both long-sleeve crewneck and half- or quarter-length zippered options.
 Crewneck is the most basic and popular choice, with no collar and a round neckline.
 However, opting for a zipper does have a couple upsides.
 One benefit is the ability to adapt to changing weather conditions—zip up to raise the collar for added warmth when you’re cold and unzip as you start to heat up.
 And when it comes time to take the shirt off, it’s much easier to remove over a helmet or hat.
 All that said, tall collars can flop around when unzipped, and some might find the zipper uncomfortable against bare skin.
 A final decision should come down to preferred styling and how much you value being able to tailor warmth.

 Baselayers see a lot of use in all four seasons, which makes longevity an important piece of the puzzle.
 In addition, it’s a good idea to think through the types of activities you’ll be pursuing and whether or not you’ll be around abrasive things like sharp rock or climbing/skiing equipment.
-Starting with material types, merino is the least durable and requires a fair amount of care to avoid getting small holes and pilling (the best way to make it last is to protect it under an outer layer and not to put it in a high-heat dryer).
-Merino blends like the aforementioned Arc’teryx Satoro AR can help, but 100-percent merino simply doesn’t have the longest lifespan.
+Starting with material types, merino is the least durable and requires a fair amount of care to avoid getting small holes and pilling (the best way to make it last is to protect it under an outer layer and use minimal heat when drying).
+Merino blends like the aforementioned Odlo Natural + Kinship Warm Long-Sleeve can help, but 100% merino simply doesn’t have the longest lifespan.
 Silk is a similar story and can be even more vulnerable to damage from abrasion or agitator-style washing machines.
 Synthetics are the toughest, and we have numerous Patagonia Capilene layers that are still going strong after over five years of consistent use.
 A final factor is material thickness, and as expected, durability goes up as the fabric weight increases.

-Prices for performance-oriented baselayer tops range from about $30 to $150, and the biggest factor is the type of material.
+Prices for performance-oriented baselayer tops range from about $45 to $150, and the biggest factor is the type of material.
 Simply put, there’s no way of getting around paying a premium for merino wool.
-Even brands that are known for offering a lot of bang for your buck still charge a hefty amount for merino (including $90 for REI Co-op’s Merino Midweight Half-Zip).
-Synthetics are on the low end of the spectrum—even a quality option like the Patagonia Capilene Midweight will only set you back $50.
-The second biggest influence in cost is the baselayer’s category (light, mid, or heavyweight), and in general the price goes up as its insulating ability increases.
-Last but not least, choosing a quarter- or half-zip design over a standard crew will boost price by about $10.
+Even brands that are known for offering a lot of bang for your buck still charge a hefty amount for merino, as evidenced by REI's $90 Merino 185 Half-Zip.
+Synthetics are on the low end of the spectrum—even a quality option like the Patagonia Capilene Midweight will only set you back $79, and the Helly Hansen Lifa Stripe Crew Top is even cheaper at just $45.
+The second biggest influence in cost is the baselayer’s category (light, mid, or heavyweight), and in general, the price goes up as insulating ability increases.
+Last but not least, choosing a quarter- or half-zip design over a standard crew will boost price by around $10-$15.

 8. Final Features to Consider